Skip to content

 file

-The file object provides read-only metadata about the current image:
+Read-only metadata about the current image.

 lua